NeoLorenzo/Particle-Simulator/README.md

 After this continuous force integration, discrete events like collisions are handled.

-### 2. Gravitational Interaction (N-Body Approximation)
+### 2. Gravitational Interaction (Barnes-Hut Approximation)

+The simulation approximates the gravitational N-body problem using the **Barnes-Hut algorithm**, a scientifically-grounded abstraction that reduces the computational complexity from O(n²) to O(n log n).
+This allows for the efficient simulation of long-range gravitational forces between thousands of particles.

-The simulation approximates the gravitational N-body problem.
-The force between any two particles is based on Newton's Law of Universal Gravitation, with a key modification for numerical stability.
+The force between any two particles is based on Newton's Law of Universal Gravitation, with a key modification for numerical stability:

 **F = G * (m1 * m2) / (r² + s)**